 Day 1 – Florence, 4 hours

 Our friendly English speaking driver picks you up at Florence airport, train station or at your hotel – if from a different location please advise.
-Driving up the beautiful Viale dei Colli, we reach the marvellous terrace called Piazzale Michelangelo (named after the artist who sculpted the original David statue).
+Driving up the beautiful Viale dei Colli, we reach the marvellous terrace called Piazzale Michelangelo square.
 Here you get the most impressive view of the city.
 Nearby you can also see the white and green marble façade of the S. Miniato al Monte church – one of the purest examples of the Florentine Romanesque style.
-After leaving the church, we follow an uphill road, bordered by the ancient city walls, until we reach Forte Belvedere, built around 1590 by the Grand-duke Ferdinand to protect the Medici villas.
-Driving down from the Fort, passing the old gate to the city, the Porta Romana, we come to Pitti Palace which hosts many galleries and museums (Gallery of Modern Art, Costume Gallery, Palatine Gallery, Royal Apartments, Coach Museum, Silver and Porcelain museums, etc) and a magnificent park called the Boboli Gardens.
+We follow an uphill road, bordered by the ancient city walls, until we reach Forte Belvedere (exteriors), built around 1590 by the Grand-duke Ferdinand to protect the Medici villas.
+Driving down from the Fort, passing the old gate to the city, the Porta Romana, we come to Pitti Palace (exteriors) which hosts many galleries and museums (Gallery of Modern Art, Costume Gallery, Palatine Gallery, Royal Apartments, Coach Museum, Silver and Porcelain museums) and a magnificent park called the Boboli Gardens.
 Next we head for the city center, to the Piazza della Repubblica, surrounded by the historical literary cafés, where long ago important intellectuals gathered together.
-Here we’ll meet our Tour Guide for a relaxing 3 hours walking tour of the old city: following the Via De’Calzaiuoli, which connects Piazza del Duomo (S. Maria del Fiore, the Baptistery, Giotto’s Bell tower) to Piazza Signoria ( Palazzo Vecchio, Uffizi , etc.) you will be able to admire the best masterpieces of Renaissance art, breathing in the magical atmosphere that only Florence can offer.
+Here we’ll meet our Tour Guide for a relaxing 3 hours walking tour of the old city: following the Via De’Calzaiuoli, which connects Piazza del Duomo (S. Maria del Fiore, the Baptistery, Giotto’s Bell tower) to Piazza Signoria ( Palazzo Vecchio, Uffizi , etc.) breathing in the magical atmosphere that only Florence can offer.
 Last visit will be at the famous Accademia Museum, house of the Michelangelo’s masterpiece The David.
-Accomodation at your hotel located in the historical area.
-For your first dinner in the city our driver will be more than happy to suggest and reserve a table for you in a typical florentine restaurant…buon appetito!
+For your first dinner in the city our driver or guide will be more than happy to suggest and reserve a table for you in a typical florentine restaurant…buon appetito!

 Day 2 – Pisa, 4 hours

-With your personal driver, travel to Pisa where you’ll meet our local tour guide for the two hours walking tour.
-This is a calm and pleasant town recalling the past of the Pisan republic.
-The river system in Pisa prevented it from declining towards the end of the Roman Empire.
-We will focus on the Piazza dei Miracoli (Square of Miracles), a UNESCO World Heritage Site.
-The Duomo is a medieval cathedral with massive bronze doors.
-Its golden ceiling, its medieval pulpit and its black and white marble interior are breathtaking.
-The round-shaped building nearby is the baptistery, with an octagonal font that contrasts with the large round interior space.
-The Leaning Tower was the campanile (bell tower for the cathedral).
-It started leaning shortly after its completion in 1173.
-It is the world’s most famous leaning tower, but there are at least three dozen leaning towers all over the world.
+With your personal driver, travel to Pisa (approx. 1 hour from Florence), where you’ll meet our local guide for a two-hour walking tour.
+This calm and charming town reflects the history of the Pisan Republic, and its river system helped it avoid decline after the fall of the Roman Empire.
+The tour focuses on the Piazza dei Miracoli (Square of Miracles), a UNESCO World Heritage Site.
+The Duomo, a medieval cathedral, impresses with its massive bronze doors, golden ceiling, intricately carved pulpit, and striking black-and-white marble interior.
+Nearby, the round-shaped Baptistery features an octagonal font that contrasts beautifully with its spacious circular interior.
+Finally, admire the world-famous Leaning Tower, originally built as the cathedral’s bell tower (campanile), which began to lean shortly after its completion in 1173.
+Afterwards, enjoy some free time to relax and have lunch.

 Day 3 – Lucca & wine, 6 hours